tripleo1/awesome/README.md

 - [kiselgra/c-mera](https://github.com/kiselgra/c-mera) - Next-level syntax for C-like languages :)
 - [pcostanza/closer-mop](https://github.com/pcostanza/closer-mop) - Closer to MOP is a compatibility layer that rectifies many of the absent or incorrect CLOS MOP features across a broad range of Common Lisp implementations.

+## Component Pascal

+- [k-john-gough/gpcp](https://github.com/k-john-gough/gpcp) - Gardens Point Component Pascal is an implementation of the Component Pascal Language (CP).
+There are implementations for both the CLR and the JVM.

 ## D

 - [intellij-dlanguage/intellij-dlanguage](https://github.com/intellij-dlanguage/intellij-dlanguage) - Intellij Plugin for the D Programming Language